 - Supplier cybersecurity capabilities.
 Proposal teams must be aware of supplier cybersecurity processes and practices.
 Cybersecurity requirements will need to be defined as part of the procurement process and incorporated into the contracts with the suppliers.
 It may be necessary to identify different suppliers and potentially eliminate others who do not meet certain basic requirements.
 Another blog on documenting supplier BOEs discussed the impact of recent regulatory requirements for identifying foreign suppliers or suppliers using specific equipment from foreign entities.
 Procurement personnel as well as the proposal team will need documentation or other means to objectively verify a supplier has achieved a specific CMMC level of maturity and include this in the proposal response.
 This will become easier with time as more contractors become certified.

-This is where ProjStream’s BOEMax proposal software can support access control cybersecurity initiatives and prevent information “leakage.”
-BOEMax is designed for proposal teams to organize their cost estimating, pricing, and basis of estimate narratives in a single, central database so they have better control of the cost estimate data and who can access the data.
+This is where ProjStream’s BOEMax basis of estimate software can support access control cybersecurity initiatives and prevent information “leakage.”
+BOEMax is designed for proposal teams to organize their cost estimating, pricing, and basis of estimate narratives in a single, central database so they have better control of the proposal cost estimate data and who can access the data.

 With BOEMax, proposal teams can:

 - Eliminate spreadsheets and other non-integrated proposal content that could be susceptible to information “leakage” when there are a number of ad-hoc components in the proposal process.
 Rather than trying to manage a raft of separate Excel spreadsheets, MS Word documents, and other related technical information materials often scattered on different servers or desktops, they can organize the proposal content into one BOEMax project using the framework of the WBS.